-In this document the proposed research program and estimates of expenditure for FY 2008 are presented, by project and specific budget objects, in US dollars.
-At the 73rd meeting of the Commission, in June 2005, the FY 2007 budget of \$5,336,109 was agreed.
+In this document the proposed research program and estimates of expenditure for FY 2009 are presented, by project and specific budget objects, in US dollars.
+At the 74th meeting of the Commission, in June 2006, the FY 2008 budget of \$5,503,347 was agreed (Resolution C-06-01), with reservations by various member countries regarding their contributions.
+However, one of the members that had expressed a reservation has paid the full amount in the main table of the Resolution.

-Consistent with last year's presentation, the paper reflects the cost of the observer program, how it is funded jointly by the IATTC and the Agreement on the International Dolphin Conservation Program (AIDCP), and how other AIDCP costs are funded.
+Consistent with last year's presentation, this paper reflects the cost of the observer program, how it is funded jointly by the IATTC and the Agreement on the International Dolphin Conservation Program (AIDCP), and how other AIDCP costs are funded.
+Because the research performed by the staff in the area of oceanography is now minimal, in this document the budgeted items and actual costs formerly treated separately under Project E (Oceanography) are combined with Project D (Biological studies).

-Expected regular operations expenditure in FY 2006 is \$5,187,171, with an expected total surplus for the year of \$124,478.
+Expected regular operations expenditure in the current fiscal year (FY 2007) is \$5,233,087, with an expected total surplus for all operations for the year of \$677,684.
+Anticipated FY 2007 expenditures include \$50,000 to cover recruitment costs for the new Director of Investigations.